marissakirjonen/informationSecurity/h5-September2023!.md

 Once the compliation of John was completed we can use the following commands to find the new executables and scripts in run/ and run John!

     $ cd ../run/
+    $ ls -1
+    $ cd

-    $ ls -1 (ls = list, so list contents on a new line, because of the -1)
+ - ls = list, so list contents on a new line, because of the -1)
-    $ cd (changes directory to the home directory, because it doesn't continue with any argument after cd)
+ - cd: changes directory to the home directory, because it doesn't continue with any argument after cd

 ![Näyttökuva 2023-09-23 093532](https://github.com/marissakirjonen/informationSecurity/assets/142782994/4f06801e-6c0c-4ed8-a96c-bc05cdb3a54d)